 Anyone can help preserve a veteran's personal history.
 The Veterans History Project website has a great deal of information on how to collect story information and submit it to them.
 You can even submit a story online.
-But it is wise to start by requesting the free Project kit available by download or mail.
+Start by viewing the VHP Field Kit Companion Video.

 Another wonderful aspect of the Veterans History Project site is the opportunity to discover some of the many stories that you can read and view.
 These compelling accounts of wartime service are from men and women, civilian and military, representing many ranks, jobs, branches of service, and theaters of war.
 Their stories — told in their own words through letters, diaries, and oral history interviews — teach us, amuse us, and inspire us.
 They also sometimes sadden us, with tales of lost lives, lost time, and lost innocence, all in service to our country.